 the whole of the upper tier and part of the lower

 tier (with the lower tier being allocated first).
 If

 you have not bought a ticket in advance, then you

 supporters ticket office at the ground as

 you can't pay on the turnstiles.
 The ticket office

 is located on the corner of the Darwen End & the

 Jack Walker Stand.

-On the concourse the food available includes; Pies (Chicken Balti, Steak, Meat and Potato, all £2.30), Pasties (£2.30), Sausage Rolls (£2), Burgers (£3), Hot Dogs (£3) and Chips (£2).
+On the concourse the food available includes; Pies (Chicken Balti, Peppered Steak, Potato and Meat, Cheese and Onion all £2.50), Pasties (£2.40), Sausage Rolls (£2.20) and Hot Dogs (£3.10).
 The pies and other baked products are made by the Clayton Park company, located nearby in Accrington.
 The refreshment areas are opened 90 minutes before kick off and close 15 minutes into the second half.
 If you are looking to eat something prior to entering the ground, then there is a baker in Bolton Road selling hot pies from one of its windows.
 Across the Bolton Road by the home end is a McDonalds, which I noticed had a walk through service for fans!
 I found the Blackburn fans both friendly and helpful, plus coupled with the relaxed stewarding, has made it so far for me, four pleasant visits to Ewood Park.'

 |Where To Drink?|